 - Recognizing that meaningful communications channels will differ in rural and urban settings or different regions of the country (e.g., technology may be a solution in some instances and a barrier in others, especially to those without broadband access or with only a basic cellphone and limited data plans)

 The Federal Government is the world’s largest and most influential buyer.
-By making federal procurement opportunities more readily available to all eligible vendors and by removing the barriers faced by underserved communities and individuals to entering the federal marketplace, equitable procurement is a core strategy for addressing racial and gender wealth gaps.
-Too often, however, small disadvantaged businesses (SDBs) must spend countless hours and tens of thousands of dollars learning how to navigate government contracting process to compete against larger and more experienced firms.
+By making federal procurement opportunities more readily available to all eligible vendors and by removing the barriers faced by underserved communities and individuals to entering the federal marketplace, equitable procurement is a core strategy for addressing wealth gaps.
+Too often, however, small disadvantaged businesses (SDBs) must spend countless hours and tens of thousands of dollars learning how to navigate government contracting processes to compete against larger and more experienced firms.
 This can be a serious barrier to entry for SDBs.
-Agencies are expanding equitable procurement opportunities to implement the President’s commitment to increase federal investment in SDBs by 50%—an estimated additional $100 billion—by 2025.
+Agencies are expanding equitable procurement opportunities to implement the President’s commitment to increase federal investment in SDBs to 15%—an estimated additional $100 billion—by 2025.
 Actions include:

 - Identifying and then using communication channels that are accessible to communities to make more meaningful connections with a broader range of businesses (e.g., with local chambers of commerce, supplier scouting, business development, and technical assistance programs)